 60 seconds, end to end.

-Create flag → scope to tenant → 50% rollout → approval → audit → revert.
-Six steps.
+Create Product → create flag → scope to tenant → 50% rollout → approval → audit → revert.
+Seven steps.
 Zero Slack threads.

 Each step writes a row.
-Each row is queryable by tenant.
+Each row is queryable by product and tenant.

 Override documents are first-class — not segment clauses.
 They have an audit stream, an owner, and a resolution lane.
 Touching tenant 98chimp does not touch tenant loomi.